Skip to content

 The trap most ops leads fall into

 1. Picking by feature checklist.
-All three platforms can technically run “the workflow.”
-The right pick is the one your team can run and govern on a Tuesday at 3pm without an engineer.
+All three platforms can technically run the workflow.
+The right pick is the one your team can run and govern on a Tuesday at 3pm with no engineer in the room.

-2. Underestimating the operational tax of self-hosting. “n8n is free” stops being true the moment you assign a real on-call rotation to it.
-We laid out the honest math in n8n self-hosted vs Cloud, the April calculus.
+2. Underestimating the operational tax of self-hosting. "n8n is free" stops being true the moment you assign it a real on-call rotation.
+We laid out the candid math in n8n self-hosted vs Cloud, the April calculus.

 What changed this period

-• Make’s governance posture caught up to mid-market procurement.
-SSO, RBAC, audit log, dev/staging: all production-ready.
-We covered the detail in Make’s enterprise governance.
-Net effect: governance is no longer the deciding factor between Zapier and Make for most teams.
+• Make's governance caught up to mid-market procurement.
+SSO, RBAC, audit log, dev/staging, all production-ready.
+We covered the detail in Make's enterprise governance.
+Net effect: governance is no longer what decides Zapier vs Make for most teams.

-• Zapier’s task-based pricing keeps biting volume teams.
-If your monthly tasks regularly cross the included tier, Make’s operations-based model is dramatically cheaper.
-Our Zapier vs Make April 2026 update has the math.
+• Zapier's task-based pricing keeps biting volume teams.
+Cross the included tier regularly and Make's operations-based model is dramatically cheaper.
+Our Zapier vs Make April 2026 update shows the math.

 • n8n Cloud is more competitive than most teams assume.
-The operational tax of self-hosting (upgrade cadence, secrets rotation, backup, on-call) is meaningful.
-For most ops-led teams, Cloud’s $20/mo entry is genuinely cheaper than self-hosting once your time is priced in.
+The operational tax of self-hosting (upgrade cadence, secrets rotation, backup, on-call) is real money.
+For most ops-led teams, Cloud's $20/mo entry beats self-hosting once your time is priced in.

-• AI actions matured into a baseline.
-Picking a platform on “which one has the best AI step?” is no longer a meaningful differentiator.
+• AI actions became a baseline.
+Picking a platform on "which one has the best AI step" stopped being a differentiator.
 All three ship serviceable LLM steps now.

 The four questions ops leads should answer first

-Before the platform debate even starts, write down:
+Before the platform debate even starts, write down four things.

 1. Workflow shape.
-Mostly linear (trigger → 1-3 actions → done) or branching/looping/data-transforming?
+Mostly linear (trigger to 1-3 actions, done) or branching, looping, data-transforming?

 2. Volume.
-Best estimate of executions per month, and how chatty your busiest trigger is.
+Best estimate of executions per month, and how chatty your busiest trigger gets.

 3. Governance bar.
 SSO required?
 Audit log fidelity needed?
 Dev/staging environments mandatory?

 4. Team make-up.
-Will the people running this be technical, semi-technical, or non-technical?
+The people running this day to day: technical, semi-technical, or non-technical?

 When to pick Zapier